dean0x7d/pybinding/support/readme.md

-Support scripts for Travis CI.
+Support scripts for Travis CI and Read the Docs.